NEW YEAR (IR)RESOLUTIONS

 If you don’t want to make a New Year resolution then you don’t have to!

-Maybe you hate New Year resolutions and the fact that 99% of them are unsuccessful.
-Maybe you’re already feeling happy and content with where you are in life.
-Maybe you don’t give a s*** about dates and, if you want to make a change, you will do so no matter what the date is.
+Maybe you hate New Year resolutions.
+Maybe you’re already happy and content with where you are in life.
+Maybe you don’t give a shit about dates and – if you want to make a change – you will do so no matter what the date is.

 Our capitalist society loves us to make New Year resolutions: increasing our health and personal productivity ultimately benefits the powers-that-be, after all.
 Not to mention the millions made by gym networks in those first couple of weeks of January.
 Even better if we stop going to the gym by the 10th and never-again use our ridiculously expensive two-year contractual gym membership.

-If you don’t want to make a New Year resolution then don’t let society and others’ expectations pressurise you into doing so.
-You do you.
+If you don’t want to make a New Year resolution, then don’t let society and others’ expectations pressure you into doing so.
+You do you!

 Read on if you wish to make a New Year resolution which (you feel) would be important, helpful and motivational for you personally.